 Will I get paid?

 Yes you will.
 You will be paid at least the National Minimum Wage for apprentices for the first year of your apprenticeship.
-From April 2018, this is set by Government at £3.70 per hour.
+From April 2018, this is set by Government at £3.70 per hour and will increase to £3.90 per hour from April 2019.
 After the first year of your apprenticeship and if you are aged 19 or over, you will be entitled to be paid the National Minimum Wage for your age group.
 Of course, your employer can choose to pay you more at any time.

 How long do apprenticeships last?

 This will vary depending on the level of your apprenticeship and your chosen subject area.
 Most Hoople apprenticeships are Level 2 or 3 and these last from 12 to 18 months.

 How many days will I spend undertaking off-the-job training?

 Regardless of whether you are following an Apprenticeship Standard or Framework, 20% of your contracted hours of employment must be spent on off-the-job training.
 This can include classroom learning, time for personal reflection, assignments and other activities.
 You will be expected to record details of how the off-the-job learning requirement has been fulfilled.

 How many hours will I be expected to work each week?

 Your employer is required to offer you a minimum of 30 hours per week employment, which includes the time that you spend on off-the-job training.
 They can offer you more hours, as required by the particular job role.